janaagaard75/desert-walk-solitaire/README.md

 ## To Do

-* Update engine, so that it can animate the cards between two states.
-  * Animate a single card when undoing / redoing.
-  * Animate the cards when shuffeling.
+* Remove the possibility to rearrange the aces, since there now is an undo feature.
+This should simplify the code a bit.
-  * Consider animating the cards when the cards are delt.
+* Animating the cards when the cards are delt.
 * Game lost screen.
 * Game won screen.
   * Some kind of reward for winning.
 Could be showing a fast replay of all the moves.
+Also see below.
 * Small animation when a card is moved into the correct position.
 Could be a small shine effect like the one on records in the Moves app.
 Pixel art example: <https://i.imgur.com/oLmT5Ot.gif>.
   * Animate all cards when the game is won.
+Also see above.
 * SVGs for the numbers or a custom fonts, to make sure it looks correct on Android too.
 * Consider letting MobX handle the full state, including local states.
-* Disable shuffle button when it doesn't do anything.
 * More affordable buttons.
 * Limit the number of shuffles.
-Could be done with showing a number of buttons that become disabled when they are used.
+An intuitive UI is important.
+Might be done with showing a number of buttons that become disabled when they are used.
 * Splash screen.
 * Fix starting up the game while the phone is in landscape mode.
 * Remember game state when the Expo app has been closed for a long time.